-Reserves of Carstone at 31 December 2014 were 1,795,000 tonnes which represents a decrease of 2.5% from 2013 figures.
-No new planning permissions were granted in the reporting period and the decrease represents the production of carstone, offset by a slight upward reassessment of the reserves by the operators.
+Reserves of Carstone at 31 December 2015 were 1,734,811 tonnes which represents a decrease of 3.5% from 2014 figures.
+No new planning permissions were granted in the reporting period and the decrease represents the production of carstone.

 The Norfolk 'Core Strategy and Minerals and Waste Development Management Policies DPD', was adopted by the County Council in September 2011.
 Policy CS1 of the Core Strategy states that carstone will be maintained at 10 years' supply.
-The landbank at 31/12/2014 calculated on the 10 year rolling average sales, as set out in the NPPF was 16.02 years, above the figure for the landbank indicated in Policy CS1, and national guidance.
+The landbank at 31/12/2014 calculated on the 10 year rolling average sales, as set out in the NPPF was 16.87 years, above the figure for the landbank indicated in Policy CS1, and national guidance.